Play Backgammon

 Like many other games on our website, players can play against a computer, or enjoy Backgammon with other players via the multiplayer feature.
 To do so, simply customize your nickname and browse from the available game rooms.
 Players can also create their own private game rooms, sharing the password to this with friends to play together online.

-The game is developed by Code This Lab.
+The game is developed by Code This Lab, the same developer as Nine Men's Morris.

 Backgammon can be played in all modern browsers, on all device types (desktop, tablet, mobile), and on all operating systems (Windows, macOS, Linux, Android, iOS, ...).